 Most social networking sites have advice and guidance on safeguarding privacy.
 You and your child should read and understand them before they dive in and start finding “friends”.
+Explore our Social Media and Social Network Guide for up to date information and safety advice for most social media platforms, social networks and current apps.

 See what profile information is available online and bear in mind that if you can find it, anyone can.
 Talk to your child about any concerns.
 Be aware of the websites your child visits and what email and social networking sites they use.
+We have an extensive section specialising in Tech Advice for Parents containing expert information for safeguarding your child and young family members.

 Google search their security, data protection and online safety procedures and review related blogs and forums for information on abuse complaints and data privacy.